 - In the Carrier Methods section, Add one shipping method under Two or More of the Carriers you want to merge.
 These can be from your Live Shipping Methods or Custom Shipping Methods.
 For Example: if I want ShipperHQ to choose the cheapest between UPS Ground and FedEx Home Delivery, I will highlight those two (see screenshot).

 Note: Rate shopping isn’t supported on the same carrier.
-You can only shop between two methods from different carriers.
+You can only shop between two (or more) methods from different carriers.

 If you want to offer more than one merged option (i.e. choose cheapest Ground, but also want to choose cheapest expedited), you will need a separate rule for each method type.